mdazfar2/summer-final-project-2k23/README.md

 - Clone the repository.
 - Run the Python script.
 - Click the buttons and watch the magic happen!
-- Follow the on-screen prompts to manage.
+- Follow the on-screen prompts to manage..

 🤝 Contributions Contributions are welcome!
 If you have ideas for additional buttons, improvements, or bug fixes, feel free to open an issue or submit a pull request.